Mount Holyoke College: Undergraduate programs

+† This major stopped being offered to new students in fall 2023.
+It was mergered with geology and geography.

 The primary degree conferred is the Bachelor of Arts (BA) degree, for which students complete 128-semester credits (one standard course equals 4 credits).
 At least 68 credits must be earned from coursework outside the major department, across the three curricular divisions: humanities, science and mathematics, and social sciences.
 Study of a foreign language and completion of a multicultural perspectives course is also required.